Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-Gaussian unitaries combined with homodyne measurement

 Motivated by the appearance of cat states in the optimal measurements in Eq.~\eqref{CatMeas}, we observe that we can generate cat states by an appropriate choice of states in Eq.~\eqref{eq:rot_state}.
 Consider the following

 where a general two-headed cat state is given by

-We let $N=0$, such that we just rotate by one even cat state (i.e. we take $\varphi=0$) and take $\vec{\theta}=\left(\pi\right)$.
+We set $N = 0$ and take $\varphi = 0$, so that the unitary reduces to a rotation by a single even cat state.
 This generates a three-headed cat state by Eq.~\eqref{eq:rot_state}.
-In the energy regime $0<\abs{\alpha}^2<0.0.47$, we find a significant advantage over a homodyne receiver, the Kennedy receiver, and other near-optimal receivers considered listed in Tab.~\ref{POVMtab}.
+In the energy regime $0<\abs{\alpha}^2<0.47$, we find a significant advantage over a homodyne receiver, the Kennedy receiver, and other near-optimal receivers considered listed in Tab.~\ref{POVMtab}.
 In the high-energy regime the performance of the cat state rotation falls off, though it maintains an advantage over homodyne detection.
 The performance of the cat states is plotted in Fig.~\ref{lowenergy}.
 For details on the optimal scaling of the cat state parameter, $\beta$, see App.~\ref{ParamApp}.